emmanuel-bob-ma-joey/entire-computer-science-degree/docs/Year 4/Database-Systems/Query Optimization.md

 ![Optimized Execution Tree](../img/Database-Systems/QueryOptimization/ExecutionTreeOptimized.png)

-Pushing projections down the execution tree wont reduce the number of tuples but it will reduce the memory size of intermediate results
+Pushing projections down the execution tree wont reduce the number of tuples but it will reduce the memory size of intermediate results as attributes are trimmed from each tuple.

 ````mermaid
 graph BT;